chandrawi/LoRaRF-Python/README.md

 pip3 install dist/LoRaRF-1.3.0-py3-none-any.whl
 ```

-## Using LoRaRF Library
+## Initialization

-First you must include `SX126x` python module depending LoRa module you use.
-Then create an object from module you just import.
+To work with the library, first you must import `SX126x` python module.
+Then initialize the module by creating an object.

 ```python
 from LoRaRF import SX126x